 Fortunately, there are a few techniques you can use to manage deer browsing and reduce damage to your plants.

-If plants were treated with repellent earlier in the winter, reapplication may be necessary, especially if you’re seeing damage.
+If plants were treated with repellent earlier in the winter, reapplication may be necessary, especially if you’re seeing the damage.

-The NRCS recommends use of bud caps or netting as a way to “hide” buds from the deer.
+The NRCS recommends the use of bud caps or netting as a way to “hide” buds from the deer.
 The netting should be checked regularly to make sure branches aren’t beginning to grow through it.

 Some scare tactics presented by NRCS may work for a short period of time when deer browsing is not consistent.
-Deer learn from negative feedback such as bad tasting chemicals, noise or lights.
+Deer learn from negative feedback such as bad-tasting chemicals, noise, or lights.
 However, once deer get used to these scare tactics, they are no longer effective.